librum/Perseus-Word-Search/README.md

  It takes some times to parse the xml file.
  **Note:** you can find the whole file with all greek forms in Perseus Hopper: download the source [[1]] and navigate to sgml/xml/data, the file is greek.morph.xml;
-but actually is too big to be parsed from the application.
+but actually it's too big to be parsed from the application.
 Maybe future version will resolve this limitation.

 * open an archive file that you've previously saved.
  Archive file contains the same information of xml file but it's much more fast to load.